-Unless otherwise noted, faculty is from Children's Hospital of Philadelphia and/or the University of Pennsylvania School of Nursing.
+Unless otherwise noted, faculty is from the Children's Hospital of Philadelphia and/or the Perelman School of Medicine at the University of Pennsylvania.
+Course Directors Purvi Kapadia-Jethva, MD Associate Director, Newborn Care Network Patricia O'Connor, RN, BSN, MS Nurse Coordinator Neonatal Outreach Program Course Faculty

-COURSE DIRECTORS

-Purvi Kapadia-Jethva, MD Associate Director, Newborn Care Network

-Patricia O'Connor, RN, MS Nurse Coordinator Neonatal Outreach Program

-FACULTY

 Diane L. Spatz, PhD, RN-BC, FAAN, FAWHONN is a Professor of Perinatal Nursing and the Helen M. Shearer Professor of Nutrition at the University of Pennsylvania School of Nursing with joint appointment as a nurse scientist-lactation at Children's Hospital of Philadelphia (CHOP) in the Center for Pediatric Nurursing Research and Evidence Based Practice.
 Dr. Spatz is the Founder of the CHOP Mothers' Milk Bank.
 Dr. Spatz is an active researcher, clinician and educator who is internationally recognized for her work in human lactation.
 Dr. Spatz has been PI or co-investigator on over 50 research grants, including several from the NIH.
 She has aughored and co-authored over 250 peer-reviewed publications and written numerous book chapters related to humanmilk and breastfeeding.
 In 2004, Dr. Spatz developed her 10-step model for human milk and breastfeeding in vulnerable infants.
-This model has been implemented in NICUs throughout the United States and other

-"Edge Runner" for the American Academy of Nursing.
+This model has been implemented in NICUs throughout the United States and other countries worldwide (Thailand, India, China, Mexico, Japan, Chile).
+Dr. Spatz has been named a prestigious "Edge Runner" for the American Academy of Nursing.
 Her nurse-driven models of care are critical in improving human milk and breastfeeding outcomes and thus the health of women and children globally.
 Dr. Spatz was the only PhD nurse appointed to the Congressional Task Force on Research Specific to Pregnant Women and Lactating Women.
 She also served for the World Health Organization Task Force on donor milk and milk banking globally.
 Dr. Spats was inducted as an inaugural Fellow of AWHONN in June 2023.
 Dr. Spats is the current treasurer for the International Society for Research in Human Milk and Breastfeeding.
 In 2024, she was appointed to the National Academies of Science Engineering and Medicine Breastfeeding Analysis Study.

+3401 Civic Center Blvd.
+Philadelphia, PA 19104 chop.edu chop.cloud-cme.com